sufangwang-npu/ATAC-DEA/README.md

 #R -e 'shiny::runApp ()'
 ```
-After the all starts successfully, type the url (http://127.0.0.1:xxxx typically) in your browser.
+After the all starts successfully, type the url (http://127.0.0.1:xxxx) in your browser.

 Or, you can run this app in Rstudio.
 #### 4. The panel of ATAC-DEA_DataPretreatment